 If you choose to focus on social work, you will be prepared for initial level professional employment as a social work assistant, case manager, counselor, or other position in a human service or social service agency.

 Completing this specialization will prepare you for employment as a teaching assistant in private, parochial, or public schools, and to work with students with special needs in an inclusive or special education setting.
-Completing courses within this area meets the New York state requirement for teaching assistant certification.
+Completing courses within this area meets the New York State requirement for teaching assistant certification.

 You may also choose to transfer to a four-year teacher preparation program to pursue teacher certification in Special Education.

 Onondaga also offers a certificate program in Early Child Care.
 All of the credits earned in the Early Child Care Certificate can be applied to the Human Services A.S. degree.
+The Human Services A.S., Early Childhood Education specialization is accredited by the National Association for the Education of Young Children (NAEYC).

 Students must earn a grade of C or better in each HUM or EDU course in order to graduate.